martppa/omni-mvi/README.md

 If you are using standard JVM you can observe states and effects using `observeState()` and `observeEffect()` intent functions.
 Both extension functions require a lambda, this lambda will be called whenever a value is emitted.

 ## Actions
 Omni-MVI offers you an alternative way of intents execution.
-By using the `Action` API you can centralise the invocation flow.
+By using the `Action` API you can centralise the invocation flow, avoiding any unwanted access to the host.
 A `StateContainer` does not provide any way of `Action` execution.
-To allow this make your `Host` implement `ActionContainerHost`
+To allow this make your `Host` implement `ActionContainerHost`.

 ```kotlin
 class ListViewModel(